 If you have any leftover corned beef brisket the next day, make a corned beef breakfast sandwich!

-If you have not tried the Instant Pot, I highly recommend them.
-They can saute, steam, make porridge, yogurt, pressure cook, and slow cook.
+If you have not tried an Instant Pot, I highly recommend it.
+This handy kitchen appliance can saute, steam, make porridge, yogurt, pressure cook, and slow cook.

 Looking for great Instant Pot recipes?
 Be sure to check these out!